vazome/vazome.tech/content/AWS/Governance/AWS CloudFormation.md

 - `Fn:Join` & `Fn::Split`
 	- Split string to list with a delimiter and Join is vice-versa.![[Pasted image 20230307020109.png|400]]
 - `Fn::GetAZs` & `Fn::Select`
-	- Important thing that GetAZs returns AZs where defaul VPC has subnets, generally this configuration is untouched (no need to delete default VPC), but be ware :O
+	- Important thing that GetAZs returns AZs where default VPC has subnets, generally this configuration is untouched (no need to delete default VPC), but be ware :O
 	  ![[Pasted image 20230307015803.png|400]]
 - Conditions (`Fn:: IF`, `And`, `Equals`, `Not` & `Or`)
 - `Fn::Base64` (encode text (like user data)) & `Fn::Sub` (substitute text)